Von Kármán (lunar crater): Overview

-Exploration
+Exploration and cotton seeds sprouting

 On 3 January 2019, the Chinese spacecraft Chang'e 4 landed inside the crater Von Kármán, becoming the first spacecraft to soft-land on the far side of the Moon.
-The site has symbolic as well as scientific value.
-Theodore von Kármán (1881–1963) was the PhD advisor of Qian Xuesen, the founder of the Chinese space program.
+The site holds symbolic meaning and scientific value as Theodore von Kármán (1881–1963) was the PhD advisor of Qian Xuesen, the founder of the Chinese space program.

+Chang'e 4 took cotton seeds on its mission, and on 15 January 2019, China announced that cotton seeds had sprouted, the first "truly otherworldly plant in history".

-On February 4, 2019, the IAU approved the name of the landing site as Statio Tianhe.
+On 4 February 2019 the IAU approved the name of the landing site as Statio Tianhe.
 The central peak of Von Kármán, to the northwest of the landing site, was named Mons Tai.
 Three small craters were also named: Hegu is south of the landing site, Zhinyu is to the west, and Tianjin is to the northeast.

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Von Kármán.